-Social Action and Research Centre (SARC)
+Social Action Research Centre

-At the Social Action & Research Centre (SARC), we contribute to building a more just Tasmania.
+At the Social Action Research Centre (SARC), we contribute to building a more just Tasmania.

 This means we listen, collaborate, research, advocate and educate.
 We carry out research and work for changes that will reduce poverty and disadvantage.